Saeed-Ramadan/Job-website/README.md

 # Job-website

-## Technologies which i used in this project :-
+## Technologies which i used in this project:-
 ##### -HTML
 ##### -CSS
 ##### -JavaScript